mammadnet/v2rayN-installer/README.md

 ## About

 - Download and install the latest v2rayN application on Ubuntu Desktop.
+- Set proxy for download and install v2rayN
 - Detects if run with `sudo` (install for all users) or without (install only for current user).
 - Adds v2rayN icon to the appropriate application menu (system-wide or user-specific).